March 5, 2017

 After a heartbreaking loss to Alabama in 2016’s College Football Playoff National Championship, the Clemson Football team worked harder than ever to earn a rematch and, with only a few minutes left on the clock, upset The Crimson Tide in true cinematic fashion to win the 2017 national championship game 35-31—bringing home Clemson's first national football title since 1981.

-In a field office covered with Clemson emblems and gear, the DPR Construction team mirrored the spirit and work ethic of their national championship customer to complete a new $55 million, 140,000-sq.-ft. football operations center by National Signing Day in February 2017.
+In a field office covered with Clemson emblems and gear, the DPR Construction team mirrored the spirit and work ethic of its 2017 national championship customer to complete a new $55 million, 140,000-sq.-ft. football operations center by National Signing Day in February 2017.

 Champions on and off the field: the DPR team poses with Clemson’s national championship trophy.
 (Photo courtesy: Bryan McCaffrey)